 It would be a stretch to seek ancient historical remnants to inspire Mangkhim design, but it does offer some useful information.
 A Mangkhim must always adhere to the principles of sacred architecture.
 Within the Mangkhim chambers, rituals are supposed to play a big part.
 Traditional Khambu households too become an integral part of rituals.
 If historical guidelines are not relevant anymore, we can still use simple architectural and traditional principles employed while building Khambu houses.

 ‘All of these household rites, have in common the fact that they refer not only to the house as a social group but also equally to the house as such: in all of them, the latter becomes a temple’ – Martin Gaenszle, Origins and Migrations: Kinship Mythology and Ethnic Identity among the Mewahang Rai of East Nepal.

 Architectural ideas, both correctly and incorrectly used in contemporary Mangkhims, are endless.
 Khambus must attempt to discover some guidelines.
 Of course, not all will agree that anything needs to be added to the main structure of the Mangkhim but placing the Suptulung hearthstones on the floor is vital if authentic traditions are to be preserved and reclaimed.
 This must be the first reform that the Khambus must undertake.
 Impractical tiered pyramid Suptulung is not primarily the result of overlooking traditions—however much those abound.
 No, such error is the result, quite simply, of Khambus not understanding the very concept of their own hearthstones.

 A Mangkhim, in a way, defines Khambu identity today and is symbolic of their sacred traditions.
-How the tribe defines the sacred is a question that is now up to the Khambu collective.
+How the tribe defines the sacred and their traditional identity is a question that is now up to the Khambu collective to answer.